Manwich

 Manwich, a portmanteau of man and sandwich, is the brand name of a canned sloppy joe sauce produced by ConAgra Foods and Hunt's, introduced in 1969.
 The can contains seasoned tomato sauce that is added to ground beef cooked in a skillet.
-It is marketed as a quick and easy one-pan meal for the whole family.
+It is marketed as a quick and easy one-pan meal for families.
 Manwich's slogan is, "A sandwich is a sandwich, but a Manwich is a meal."

 Manwich Heat & Serve was introduced in 2004.
 It contains both the seasoned tomato sauce and ground beef in a microwavable bowl.

 There are currently at least three different flavors of Manwich: Original, Bold, and Thick & Chunky.